rabiyaverse/Diabetes-Epidemiology-SQL-Analysis/README.md

 ## ❤️ BMI by Diabetes Outcome

-The mean body mass index (BMI) differed between participants with and without diabetes as shown below.
+The mean body mass index (BMI) differed between participants with and without diabetes as shown in Table 1.

 | Outcome | n_participants | Mean BMI |
 |--------|----------------|----------|
 | 0 (No diabetes) | 500 | 30.30 |
 | 1 (Diabetes) | 268 | 35.14 |
+Table 1.
+BMI by Diabetes Outcome

 This finding suggests a higher average BMI among individuals with diabetes in this dataset, consistent with established evidence linking obesity to increased risk of type 2 diabetes.